Skip to content

 4# Deposit and withdrawal fees

-For the most part, reputable brokers have eliminated deposit and withdrawal fees from their trading platforms.
-Even those that do charge these fees normally only apply them to some specific payment methods like bank transfers.
+Most reputable brokers have eliminated deposit and withdrawal fees.
+The few brokers that still charge these fees typically apply them only to specific payment methods, such as bank transfers.

 5# Inactivity fee